The King's Daughters: Production

+Filming took place at the Abbaye aux Hommes and the Abbaye aux Dames in Caen, at the Abbaye Saint-Martin de Sées in Sées (Orne), on the grounds of the Château de Sassy, the marshes of Colombières and Troarn, the gardens of the Château de Canon, and at the Château de Villette (Val-d'Oise).

 In December 2024, testifying before the French parliamentary inquiry commission on violence in cinema and audiovisual, Nina Meurisse recounted the trauma she experienced while filming two controversial scenes in this movie at the age of 12.

 Soundtrack

 The film's score was composed by Welsh composer and former member of the Velvet Underground, John Cale.
 The score was arranged by Randy Wolf, and released as a soundtrack album.